-- Click the row header (the small grey square) in the table adjacent to the record you want to select.
+- Click the row header (the small gray square containing the row number) in the table adjacent to the record you want to select.
 To select consecutive records, click and drag.

 - Press and hold Ctrl while clicking additional records.

 - You can also select a range of records in a table view.
-Clicking the first record in the desired range and press and hold SHIFT key while clicking the last record in the range.
+Click the first record in the desired range and press and hold Shift key while clicking the last record in the range.
 You can also click a record to select it and drag up or down to select a range of records.